Dortmund loses in Cologne 3-2 and misses chance to go top - WHIZ News

 Julian Brandt scored after a hard-fought opening half hour when he took Bellingham’s pass perfectly with his first touch and stayed cool to flick the ball past Marvin Schwäbe in the 31st.

-But Dortmund again failed to push on – bringing thoughts back to Werder Bremen’s last comeback in the Bundesliga and Manchester City’s 2-1 win in the Champions League.
+But Dortmund again failed to push on – bringing thoughts back to Werder Bremen’s late comeback in the Bundesliga and Manchester City’s 2-1 win in the Champions League.

 Florian Kainz equalized for Cologne in the 53rd, then sent in a corner for Steffen Tigges to score against his former team in the 56th.
 Dejan Ljubicic sealed it with a curling shot inside the far post in the 71st.